SCLBD/DeepfakeBench/README.md

 You should first go to the [`./training/config/detector/`](./training/config/detector/) folder and then Choose the detector to be trained.
 For instance, you can adjust the parameters in [`xception.yaml`](./training/config/detector/xception.yaml) to specify the parameters, *e.g.,* training and testing datasets, epoch, frame_num, *etc*.

-After setting the parameters, you can run with the following to train Xception detector:
+After setting the parameters, you can run with the following to train the Xception detector:

 ```
 cd training